MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/matchmaking/quickstart-client-sdk.md

 ## Check the status of the matchmaking ticket

-You must check for updates to the ticket by calling [PFMultiplayerStartProcessingMatchmakingStateChanges](../lobby/playfabmultiplayerreference-cpp/pfmatchmaking/functions/pfmultiplayerstartprocessingmatchmakingstatechanges.md) to receive state changes and then calling [PFMultiplayerFinishProcessingMatchmakingStateChanges](../lobby/playfabmultiplayerreference-cpp/pfmatchmaking/functions/pfmultiplayerfinishprocessingmatchmakingstatechanges.md) when you are done processing those state changes.
+You must check for updates to the ticket by calling [PFMultiplayerStartProcessingMatchmakingStateChanges](../lobby/playfabmultiplayerreference-cpp/pfmatchmaking/functions/pfmultiplayerstartprocessingmatchmakingstatechanges.md) to receive state changes and then calling [PFMultiplayerFinishProcessingMatchmakingStateChanges](../lobby/playfabmultiplayerreference-cpp/pfmatchmaking/functions/pfmultiplayerfinishprocessingmatchmakingstatechanges.md) when you're done processing those state changes.

 The SDK will return a **TicketStatusChanged** state change any time the status of the ticket changes and a **TicketCompleted** state change when matchmaking has completed.